Irrigation System Design: 2026 Step-by-Step Lawn Guide

 - Jan 5

-- 10 min read
+- 12 min read

 A great lawn doesn’t happen by accident.
 Behind every lush, healthy landscape is a smart watering strategy, and that strategy starts with a solid irrigation system design.
-This process is more than just sticking some sprinklers in the ground; it’s a careful blend of planning, science, and understanding the unique needs of your property.
+This process is more than just sticking some sprinklers in the ground.
+It’s a careful blend of planning, science, and understanding the unique needs of your property.
 A well planned system saves water, lowers your bills, and keeps your plants thriving.

-Phase 1: The Foundation of Your Irrigation Plan
+Phase 1: The Foundation of Your Plan

 Before you can think about pipes and sprinkler heads, you need a deep understanding of the landscape itself.
 This initial planning phase is the most critical part of irrigation system design.